taedryn/mesh-citadel/README.md

 detailed help on that command (eg. send "H G" to get more help on the Goto command).

+### (K)nown rooms

+Show a list of rooms.
+The character before the room is a minus symbol (-) if there are no new messages, and an asterisk (\*) if you have unread messages there.
+Use G to go quickly to the next room with unread messages.

 ### (C)hange room

 This command takes an argument, which is the name of the room you want